kulturwunsch/Kultur-API-for-WP/README.md

 - Contact Form 7 integration
 	- Deactivate email sending
 	- Transfer forms via API (New cultural guests and new organization members)
+	- Enhanced ressource loading only on necessary pages

 ## Installation

 Go to your plugin page.
-Then enter “Kultur-API for WP” in the search and click on install.
+Then enter `Kultur-API for WP` in the search and click on install.
 Then you have installed the latest version of the plugin.

 > [!TIP]
 > We always recommend using the latest version from the WordPress marketplace, as this version is stable and has been checked for malfunctions.